kevinzhao14/GGDuelsFetcher/README.md

 ## Phase 3: Data Visualization

 To visualize the data you just copied at the end of phase 2, you can make your own spreadsheet or use one I have created.
+By default, the spreadsheet calculates stats up to 999 duels.
+If you want to include more, you might need to edit the formulas and extend the calculations sheet.
 To use my spreadsheet template:

 1. Go to [the Google Sheets document](https://docs.google.com/spreadsheets/d/11b8F5nEf8slJRMtsh49wSosfxnbN631APH5Z7opBDQo/edit?usp=sharing)